yimbymelbourne/Melbourne-property-map/README.md

 "zonecode"
 Zoning of the property (Unclear if this is the zoning currently or in 20016)

 "lat" / "lon"
-lat/lon for the centroid of each development
+lat/lon for the centroid of each piece of land

 "geometry"
 geometric data describing the area of the property